alheka/seventimeapi/source/index.html.md

 Parameter | Default | Description
 --------- | ------- | -----------
-customerName       |  | If specified, time logs that match the parameter will be included. projectName        |  | If specified, time logs that match the parameter will be included. taskTitle          |  | If specified, time logs that match the parameter will be included.
+user               |  | If specified, time logs that match the parameter will be included. customerName       |  | If specified, time logs that match the parameter will be included. projectName        |  | If specified, time logs that match the parameter will be included. taskTitle          |  | If specified, time logs that match the parameter will be included.